top of page

 PSYCH‑ish Sessions

-Sessions are collaborative, structured, and tailored to the client’s goals, with pacing adjusted based on readiness and regulation.
+Sessions are collaborative, structured, and tailored to client goals, with pacing adjusted based on readiness and capacity.

 7. Safety & Crisis Limitations